TiKeil/Trust-region-TSRBLOD-code/README.md

 If this works fine (with a summary of methods in the end), your setup is working well.

-Moreover, we provide further information on how to reconstruct the figures and tables from the paper.
-Please note that these shell scripts will produce verbose outputs.
-The above mentioned output files in `scripts/test_outputs` are a minimal version of this.
+Moreover, in the respective `test_outputs` directory, all figures from the paper can directly be constructed with the respective files.
 For executing Python scripts, you need to activate the virtual environment by

 ```